Local initiatives Skip to main content

 Reuse Pilots

-Addressing Cardboard Waste on Skye
+Addressing cardboard waste on Skye

 Cardboard for SME’s is a huge issue and it is estimated that three quarters of a small business’s waste comes from paper and cardboard.

-Broadford & Strath Community Company (BSCC) are working towards reducing business cardboard waste in Skye, Lochalsh & Raasay.
+Broadford & Strath Community Company are working towards reducing business cardboard waste in Skye, Lochalsh & Raasay.
 The aim is to make sure that cardboard is being reused as much as possible and sign-post businesses to resources so they can reduce, reuse and recycle their cardboard waste.
 This will help reduce carbon emissions, reduce waste going to landfill and could save money for SME’s in the area.

 A questionnaire has been produced to gather as much information from businesses on their cardboard waste which can be accessed here.